 Offer your help

 Caring for someone living with dementia is extremely hard work and very often the caregivers are completely selfless and seldom ask for help.
 Offer your support and help to your friend by bringing them a home-cooked meal, helping to do the laundry or simply relieving them of their duty by watching over their loved one with dementia whilst they take a nap.
+They may feel hesitant to ask for help, but offering practical support can be a game-changer.

 Attend support groups